GataProtocol/GataProtocol/README.md

 GATA is an acronym for the idea and concept of bringing GOOD ACTS TO ALL.

 What is GATA PROTOCOL?
-GATA PROTOCOL is a Decentralised Social Community with a shared intent in promoting good fortune towards all men, women and children, through utilizing the blockchain in solving actual human problems.
-We are a community governed IDO focused on building and launching projects that aid human progression through blockchain adoption and utilisation.
-GATA protocol aims to enhance human relationship in the aspect of value exchange employing blockchain technologies.
+Founded in February of 2022, Gata Protocol is a Decentralized Autonomous Social Economy (DASE) building a DeFi platform of social wealth creation and other Disruptive Dapps for social exchanges of goods and services through blockchain technology.

+Gata protocol aims at solving actual human problems by creating a community of people without color, skin, and language.
+It aims to be a single community with desire to undertake projects focused on Good Acts To All (GATA) as we achieve our Global CSR Initiatives.

+Our mision is to create a community governed Launchpad built on the Aurora Blockchain with aims of creating disruptive Web3 Dapps and Mobile Dapps for social exchanges of goods and services.

 *Our North Star*